Node Functions

 Note:

-The trailing slash / in routes is optional.
+The trailing slash / is selectable.

-/hello-pages and /hello-pages/ will be routed to /node-functions/hello-pages.js.If no Node Functions route is matched, client requests will be routed to the static resource of Pages.
+/hello-pages and /hello-pages/ will be routed to /node-functions/hello-pages.js.If no Node Functions route is matched, client requests will be routed to the corresponding static resource of Pages.

 Dynamic Routing